tdwg/bdq/tg2/_review/docs/tutorial/index.md

 #### 8.1.5 Practical note: summary values vs. details

 `MultiRecord` `Measures` are intentionally constrained to produce a single value in `Response.result`.
-If you need more detail than one number (for example, mean and standard deviation), implementations may place additional structured detail in `Response.qualifier` (as an extension point), while keeping `Response.result` to a single number as required for `Measure` outputs, but your preference should be to define additional `MultiRecord` `Measures` if you need multiple summary values, rather than overloading a single `Measure`, such as one `Measure` that counts Response.status `INTERNAL_PREREQUISITES_NOT_MET` and another that counts Response.result `NOT_COMPLIANT` outcomes.
+If you need more detail than one number (for example, mean and standard deviation), implementations may place additional structured detail in `Response.qualifier` (as an extension point), while keeping `Response.result` to a single number as required for the BDQ `Measure` outputs, but your preference should be to define additional `MultiRecord` `Measures` if you need multiple summary values, rather than overloading a single `Measure`, such as one `Measure` that counts Response.status `INTERNAL_PREREQUISITES_NOT_MET` and another that counts Response.result `NOT_COMPLIANT` outcomes.
 Separating these into separate `Measures` keeps each `Measure` focused and easier to interpret and allows for more flexible reporting and visualization of the results to answer particular `Quality Control` questions.

 In other words: